What is a PPA? The Guide to Power Purchase Agreements

 What is a Physical PPA?

 Physical PPAs refer to the purchase of energy at the meter point (the reception point of production).
-Typically, a utility supplies the energy to its many customers through the existing transmission lines.
+Typically, a utility supplies the energy to its customers through the existing transmission lines.
 A Physical PPA customer receives the physical delivery of (or title to) the energy through the grid.

 Physical PPA